joshlikesyou/fixed-tables/README.md

 ## What it's all about
 A quick little table made with the [react-fixed-table](https://facebook.github.io/fixed-data-table/) component.
-The fixed part of the table comes from the ads data and the scrollable portion comes from ad_metrics. ad_metrics is joined on ads at remote_id.
+The fixed part of the table comes from the ads data and the scrollable portion comes from ad_metrics.
+Ad_metrics is joined on ads at remote_id.
 Both sections show remote_id to show that it is sorting properly.

 The sort is accomplished by the function below in the apps component.